kirs/inboxes-app/README.md

 #Inboxes app

 An example Rails 3.1.1 app that works with [Inboxes gem](https://github.com/kirs/inboxes).
+Tested only with Ruby 1.8.7 and REE.

 ##Authors